 When it comes to choosing skincare products to tackle acne, should we choose natural ingredients or “chemical” ingredients?

-As to whether chemical or natural ingredients are preferred in our skincare formulations, the answer is to focus on whether the active ingredient itself is evidence-based.
+As to whether chemical or natural ingredients are preferable in our acne skincare formulations, the answer is to focus on whether the active ingredient itself follows scientific evidence.
 Some of the examples of naturally-derived active ingredients that are beneficial, come in the form of potent plant-based antioxidants.
 Chemical ingredients that are beneficial include salicylic acid, benzoyl peroxide, retinol and retinoids.
 While these are all synthetic chemical structures, they have proven in studies to have beneficial effects in acne.

 What are some of the ingredients that we can look out for acne?